cvanort/eBay-Car-Exploration-DQ/README.md

-# eBay-Car-Exploration_dq-pd_np_exploration
-The final project of the pandas and numpy exploration section of the Dataquest data science track.
+# eBay Car Exploration - Dataquest pandas and numpy Exploration
+In this project, I explore data scraped from German eBay car advertisements from early 2016.
+A more detailed description is included in the jupyter notebook.

+This script was based on a Dataquest project: Exploring eBay Car Sales Data.